GrinonBarrett/Taksidos/Core Rules/Creatures/Creatures of Undeath/Edacious Corpse.md

 -----

 ***Creating an Edacious Corpse***: It is possible for one to use the Animate spell to create an edacious from the corpse of one who starved to death if it is cast as a 2nd tier or greater.
-On a critical success, the caster may modify how many rounds it will requireto animate by an amount up to the points of success.
+On a critical success, the caster may modify how many rounds it will require to animate by an amount up to the points of success.
 On a critical failure, the corpse is animated- but seeks the destruction of the one that created it.
 It instinctively knows if a creature it perceives is its creator.
-Once its creator is dead and it has tasted its flesh, it will cease to be animate about 2d20+30 minutes later.
+Once its creator is dead and it has tasted its flesh,if it was animated by a critical failure, it will cease to be animate about 2d20+30 minutes later.
 The corpse is fully animate 1d10+1d20 rounds after the spell completes.

 Occasionally, one simply occurs if one starves to death.
 No magic needed.